firedrakeproject/firedrake/demos/ma-demo/ma-demo.py.rst

 The Monge-Ampère equation provides the solution to the optimal transportation problem between two measures.
-Here, we consider the case where the target measure is the usual Lesbesgue measure, and the template measure is :math:`f(x)d^nx`, both defined on the same domain.
+Here, we consider the case where the target measure is the usual Lebesgue measure, and the template measure is :math:`f(x)d^nx`, both defined on the same domain.
 Then, in two dimensions, the optimal transportation plan is given by